Solihull Sound Collective

 4. Support young people to access and gain accreditation through the programme

-5. Encourage young people to continue to develop skills and engage with the programme following their intevention.
+5. Encourage young people to continue to develop skills and engage with the programme following their intervention.

 Advocacy video 2024